George Nagobads

-Visvaldis George Nagobads (born November 18, 1921) is an American physician.
-He was born in Latvia, earned a medical degree from the University of Tübingen in Germany, then emigrated to the United States in 1951.
+Visvaldis Georgs Nagobads (November 18, 1921 – March 31, 2023) was a Latvian-born American physician.
+He earned a medical degree from the University of Tübingen in Germany, then immigrated to the United States in 1951.
 He served 34 years as the team physician for Minnesota Golden Gophers men's ice hockey and was a part of three NCAA Division I championship teams.
 He also served as the physician for the US men's national team at five Winter Olympics and was on the Miracle on Ice team which won the gold medal at the 1980 Winter Olympics.

-His other work has included chief medical officer for USA Hockey, the medical committee for the International Ice Hockey Federation, and team physician for the Minnesota Fighting Saints and Minnesota North Stars.
+His other work included chief medical officer for USA Hockey, the medical committee for the International Ice Hockey Federation, and team physician for the Minnesota Fighting Saints and Minnesota North Stars.
 His career was recognized with the Paul Loicq Award for contributions to international hockey, induction into the Golden Gophers Hockey Hall of Fame, and induction into the United States Hockey Hall of Fame as an individual and as a member of the US men's national team.

 Early life and education

-Visvaldis George Nagobads was born on November 18, 1921, in Riga, Latvia.
+Visvaldis Georgs Nagobads was born on November 18, 1921, in Riga, Latvia.
 He played ice hockey and bandy as a youth in Latvia.
+His father was the director of Riga City Gymnasium No. 2, where he played volleyball and basketball.
 While in high school, he chose to become a doctor and follow in his uncle's footsteps.
+Nagobads had completed two courses at the University of Latvia Faculty of Medicine, when he was called for Latvian National Armed Forces duty to work in a hospital on the front line.
 His family fled to Germany due to the Soviet re-occupation of Latvia in 1944.